-California Beaches: Laguna’s Victoria Beach
+California Best Beaches: Laguna’s Victoria Beach

 In reality, OC Weekly reports that the Pirate Tower was built in 1926 for the family of William E. Brown, a state senator representing California’s 37th district, and this ornate tower actually served as nothing more than a spiral staircase for Brown’s home to access the beach.
 So, why the “Pirate Tower” nickname?